ParametricFunction¶

 - Returns:

-Return the Jacobian transposed matrix of the function at a point.
+- The Jacobian transposed matrix of the function at point.

 - pointsequence of float

-Point where the Jacobian transposed matrix is calculated.
+- Point where the hessian of the function is calculated.

 - Returns: